 Building an editorial calendar in WordPress isn’t that difficult of a task.

-However, it all comes down to whether or not you use the calendar or if it gets to the point where it actually makes you more unorganized.
+However, it all comes down to whether or not you use the calendar for your blogging schedule or if it gets to the point where it actually makes you more unorganized.

 An editorial calendar can work for both individual and multi-author blogs.
 Each of these types of blogs require calendars, since the individual-author blog probably doesn’t have an editor to keep the author on point, while the multi-author blog is just more complicated, seeing as how numerous articles are scheduled and coming in from different sources.